 Most companies today are using some combination of the software above or other programs similar.
 Being able to state you have project management experience and are familiar with software like Basecamp can bolster your resumé.
 With an online degree experience, your future employer will know you’re comfortable learning new technologies, building a rapport virtually, tackling tasks proactively and independently, and knowing your way around a computer and virtual workspace.

 Is an Online Degree Right for You?

 If you are considering whether an online graduate degree is the right choice for you, be sure to consider the benefits online learning has to offer.
 For students who are faced with the challenge of balancing work, family, and education, an online master’s degree can be an ideal solution.
 Further, pursuing an online degree can prepare students for career advancement and showcase key skills to potential employers.

 By earning a master’s degree—no matter the format—you set yourself up to earn significantly more in your lifetime than bachelor’s degree holders.
 You’ll also gain access to more job options, given that by 2022, 18 percent of jobs will require a master’s degree.
 Learning online builds on those benefits and helps prepare you for today’s globalized workforce.

 Are you interested in earning your master’s degree online?
-Watch the webinar below to learn more about Northeastern’s online master’s programs and start advancing your career today.
+Watch the webinar below to learn more about Northeastern’s online graduate experience.

 Editor’s note: This article was originally published in April of 2016.
 It has since been updated for relevance and accuracy.